1950s Sputnik Chandelier

 Other versions: This 1950s sputnik chandelier exists in many forms, sizes and interpretations.

-The earliest design of these lights dates back from the late 1950s, when the Soviets launched their Sputnik 1 satellite into orbit (1957): the space age.
+The earliest design of these chandeliers dates back from the 1950s, when the Soviets launched their Sputnik 1 satellite into orbit (1957): the space age.

 The light bulbs used for this configuration are Girard Sudron GS20 Flame light bulbs from the 1980s.
 Girard Sudron is a French company founded in 1984 and located in Paris and today the market leader of the Filament LED lamp.
 They are specialized in decorative flame lamps. many of them based on older designs, such as these.